tlotze/ophelia/doc/README.txt

              stack: list of str pairs, compiled templates encountered so far, together with their file paths

-             macros: namespace of str, compiled macros encountered so far

              template: unicode, the decoded source of the current template